elizabethsjudd/weather-app/README.md

 There are multiple types of tests setup with in this repository:

-* Linting: `npm run lint` covers both CSS and JavaScript
+* Linting: `npm run lint` covers both CSS, JavaScript, and JSON
 * Accessibility: `npm run components:test` runs automated accessibility scans on each Storybook demo.
 You can also manually run these scans via the Storybook addon
 * Functional: `npm run app:test` runs tests using Playwright on the application